avikaprasad22/GeneScope/navigation/matching.md

       <h2>🎮How to Play!</h2>
       <p>• Match each biotechnology term with its correct definition.
 Click one card to select a term, then another card to select a definition.</p>
       <p>• If they match, they disappear.
 Keep matching until all pairs are gone.</p>
-      <p>• When you finish the game, you can choose to keep playing or try some interesting quizzes!</p>
+      <p>• When you finish the game, you can choose to keep playing or try our next activities!</p>
       <button onclick="closeModal()">Start Game</button>
     </div>
   </div>